bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     If "current_kernel=kernel2" then the boot partition is /dev/sda2

-    Visit the following projects for more details
+    Visit the following projects for more details.

     https://github.com/bertofurth/Seagate-Central-Debian
     https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel